wagtail/wagtail/docs/extending/rich_text_internals.md

     features.register_link_type(NoFollowExternalLinkHandler)
 ```

-Similarly you can use `email` linktype to add a custom rewrite handler for email links (e.g. to obfuscate emails in rich text).
+Similarly you can use `email` linktype to add a custom rewrite handler for email links (for example to obfuscate emails in rich text).

 ```{eval-rst}
 .. method:: FeatureRegistry.register_embed_type(handler)